concision/mobius-team-matchmaking/README.md

           root `IGeneticOptions`)
         - [x] Implement various helpful functions for tweaking `GeneticOperator` properties/weights without needing to rewrite an entire genetic operator configuration
-        - [x] Implement immutable types
-        - [ ] Improve debuggability of genetic algorithm types (e.g. weighted fitness functions are difficult to debug)

     - [ ] Implement configurable asynchronous multithreading pool using Node.js workers
-      > The current implementation blocks the main thread for a non-negligible amount of time, e.g. up to 10 seconds for larger datasets
         - [ ] Implement configuration option for asynchronous and worker pool size
         - [ ] Determine how to pass consumer genetic operators to worker threads (e.g. pure functions and class definitions that are serializable? scoped closures would not be supported)